 Although reporting customs fraud poses a risk of career harm to relators employed in the import-export sector, if you file a qui tam lawsuit, provisions of the FCA protect you from employment retaliation.

 If your employer has taken an adverse employment action against you for blowing the whistle on customs fraud, you may be able to file a civil lawsuit to recover damages.
 It is not necessary to work for an entity that may have engaged in customs fraud, however; anyone with knowledge of a fraudulent customs activity crime can be rewarded for acting as a whistleblower.
-When you consult Jeffrey Newman Law, we will determine whether you have actionable evidence of customs fraud, explain all your rights, and help you obtain a whistleblower reward.
+When you consult Newman & Shapiro, we will determine whether you have actionable evidence of customs fraud, explain all your rights, and help you obtain a whistleblower reward.

 What is Customs Fraud?

 Customs fraud occurs when individuals or companies try to evade payments owed to the federal government for importing goods into the U.S. Generally, two major types of payments are required for imported goods — “antidumping” and “countervailing” duties (AD/CVD):

 - Antidumping Duties — These duties are required to be paid by the importer and are designed to elevate prices of goods from foreign manufacturers.
 Dumping, the sale of goods into the U.S by foreign manufacturers at less than fair market value, is prohibited because it can lead to unfair pricing and dominance of U.S. markets.